aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 The `dis` module supplies a `stack_effect` which *almost* does our
-job: we want the effect as seen by the instruction following, but for two type of jumps it perversely gives us the effect at *the jump target*.
-For general use I'd design `stack_effect` to return a list of effects, usually of length 1; but we can just wrap their function to patch it for this case:
+job: we want the effect as seen by the instruction following, but for two types of jumps it perversely gives us the effect at the *jump target*.
+For general use I'd design `stack_effect` to return a list of the possible effects, usually of length 1; but we can just wrap their function to patch it for this case:

     or_pop_ops = (dis.opmap['JUMP_IF_TRUE_OR_POP'],
                   dis.opmap['JUMP_IF_FALSE_OR_POP'])